+And every dad in my LifeGroup talks about the temptation to just get through bedtimes, not really be present to enjoy our families, as though our lives begin when their days end.
 That example may or may not apply to you but that's not the point.
 The point is to show you how this dynamic is at play in all sorts of ways in and around us.
-In huge ways and in small ways.
-Where deceitful ideas get attached to disordered desires and then are normalized by a sinful world.

-St. John of the Cross:
+St. John of the Cross